 Prospective online real estate students should ensure that their programs of choice are accredited before they enroll.
 Attending an accredited institution is also required by some states prior to seeking real estate licensure.

-Comprehensive List of Accredited Online Schools - Real Estate Degrees (17)
+Most Popular Accredited Online Schools for Real Estate Degrees

 An online real estate degree offers individuals the flexibility to complete coursework necessary for licensure from any location and at any time.
 From entry-level online certificates to online graduate degrees, there are online programs available at most degree levels.